EmersonGoncalvesSilva/Machine_Learning/README.md

 ### 06.Mini-Batch Gradient Descent
 When training a model in a large dataset, using mini-batches of data can speed up training.

+### 07.Adam Algorithm and Learning Rate Decay
+Apply Adam to make the NN learn faster from the data.
+Apply Leraning Rate Decay to make the model converge effectivelly by decreasing the size of learning rate as the training progresses.